acbilson/chaos-tasks/README.md

 The Makefile isolates steps by wrapping them in shell scripts.
 Each script is broken into dev/uat/prod to specify the unique build, start, stop, clean and test commands for the various environments.
 This keeps these steps separate and allows for a wide degree of freedom in how I deploy.

 Over the years I've made heavier use of the .env file to catalog the changing pieces within my scripts and templates.
 With nifty tools like `envsubst` I can indempotently output complex configuration files, and the .env becomes the repository's configuration manifest.

+## Updates

+I'm strongly considering moving away from Makefiles.
+I spend a good deal of time setting up machines to get them working and, while they do work well once configured, I'd like something I can share more readily with others.
+Justfile achieves the same need for a task runner without the software interoperabililty concerns.